Rookout/docs/docs/rules-index.md

 title: Rules Overview
 ---

-I found out something interesting about rules.

 Rookout Rules (yea, we couldn't help ourselves...) let you define a set of non-breaking breakpoints anywhere in your application code.
 Each Rule instance determines the following:
 - Breakpoint location (file name and line)
 - The type of data to be fetched when the breakpoint (e.g. stack frame, log line)
 - The formatting to be applied to the fetched data
-- The target to which the fetched data will be sent (e.g. the Rookout IDE, Slack or DataDog)
+- The target to which the fetched data will be sent (e.g. the Rookout IDE, Slack, DataDog and others)

 Rules are usually set from the Rookout IDE, and are later modified by editing their JSON file.